What’s the Difference?

 What does this look like in North Carolina?

 The average weather and climate conditions describe the expected weather you are likely to get.
 Averages are calculated using long time periods and tend to smooth out the extremes of day-to-day weather.
 The World Meteorological Organization defines climatological standard normals as averages of climatological data computed for consecutive periods of 30-years that encompass complete decades (e.g., 1971-2000, 1981-2010, and 1991-2020).
 These are used throughout the world, including in North Carolina, to describe our climate and as a reference to assess current conditions.
 The National Oceanic and Atmospheric Administration (NOAA) computes and provides climate normals for the US (link).
-The latest climate normals period available is 1981-2010, with new 1991-2020 normals expected to be released sometime in 2021.
+The latest climate normals period available is 1991-2020.

 Figure B demonstrates that the 30-year normal precipitation (or temperature) for an area is not always the same as the long-term average, since they are calculated over different time periods.
 This particular graph shows the annual precipitation for North Carolina (blue) along with the long-term average in black and the 30-year normals corresponding to 1981-2010 (green) and 1991-2020 (orange).
 Observe how these lines differ based on the data for the years they contain.